 Diabetes Myth 3: Eating Sugar Causes Diabetes

 The third myth about diabetes is that eating sugar causes diabetes.
 There is no direct cause of eating sugar and getting diabetes.
-However, eating a lot of sugar can lead to being overweight and being obese which are risk factors as it relates to type 2 diabetes.
+However, eating a lot of sugar can lead to being overweight and obese which are risk factors as it relates to type 2 diabetes.
 There have been links between drinking soda regularly and increasing your risk of type 2 diabetes, however.

 Diabetes Myth 4: If You Have Diabetes You Can’t Eat Sugar